Temptation of Wolves

-Temptation of Wolves (Korean: 늑대의 유혹; also known as Romance of Their Own or True Romance) is a 2004 South Korean film directed by Kim Tae-kyun, and based on a novel of the same name by Internet author Guiyeoni.
+Temptation of Wolves (Korean: 늑대의 유혹; also known as Romance of Their Own or True Romance) is a 2004 South Korean romantic drama film directed by Kim Tae-kyun, and based on a web novel of the same name written by Guiyeoni.
 Starring Jo Han-sun, Gang Dong-won and Lee Chung-ah, the film is about an average high school girl who moves from the countryside to Seoul after her father's death only to become involved in a love triangle with the two most handsome and popular guys in town.

 2,189,453 admissions made it the 9th highest grossing Korean film of 2004.

 Synopsis

 From her appearance to her mannerisms, it is easy to tell that Jung Han-kyeong (Lee Chung-ah) is a country girl.
 After her father's death, she comes to Seoul to live with her mother (Kim Bo-yeon), planning to attend Kang-Shin High School.
 However, her life in Seoul is a series of mental and physical shocks.
 On the bus, a slipper is thrown randomly at her head—but her problems don't end there.
 The guy who threw the slipper is none other than Ban Hae-won (Jo Han-sun), the most popular guy at her school, and everywhere he steps, girls trail behind.
 Seeing Han-kyeong's pitiable and adorable nature, Hae-Won falls for her.

 The leader of Sung-Kwon High, Kang-Shin's neighbor and rival, is named Jung Tae-sung (Gang Dong-won), and he, too, has feelings for Han-kyeong.
 Despite his shy, adorable face, Tae-sung has strong fists and endless obstinacy.
 A fight that handles both pride and love begins between the two, and neither of them is prepared to back down.
 But Tae-sung has a secret, one that forces him to love Han-kyeong in spite of himself, and Han-kyeong, ignorant of this, tries to do her best to be gentle with both of them.
 Eventually, Tae-sung leaves Han-kyeong's side, and later, Han-kyeong and Hae-won learn of his secret.